chaimleib/intervaltree/README.md

 --------
 * Getting started
 *
-        from PyIntervalTree import Interval, IntervalTree
+        from intervaltree import Interval, IntervalTree
         t = IntervalTree()

 * Adding intervals - you don't have to use strings!